CanevottiAlessia/Streamlit-miR-RF/README.md

 **Structural robustness**
 - Set **Structure** to *PASSED* to focus on pre-miRNAs with stable predicted hairpin structures.

-Under these conditions, **99 precursor loci** are retained in the filtered table.
+Under these conditions, a smaller set of pre-miRNAs are retained in the filtered table.
 For each entry, the app enables inspection of whether the locus:
 - is conserved in mouse;
 - displays measurable expression across multiple cardiovascular tissues;
 - is classified as structurally stable (R or D).